iarkhanhelsky/pechkin/Readme.md

 Utils for configuration maintenance
     -l, --[no-]list                  List all endpoints
     -k, --[no-]check                 Load configuration and exit
     -s, --send ENDPOINT              Send data to specified ENDPOINT and exit.
-Requires--data to be set.
+Requires --data to be set.
         --preview                    Print rendering result to STDOUT and exit.
 Use with send --data DATA                  Data to send with --send flag.
 Json string or @filename.
 Debug options